smartcontractkit/mcms/docs/usage/building-proposals.md

 }
 ```

-For the JSON structure of the proposal please check the
+For the JSON structure of the proposal please check the [MCMS Proposal Format Doc.](../key-concepts/mcms-proposal.md)

 ## 2. Programmatic Build